hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 note:

-When deconstruction patterns are fully available in Java in the future, the compiler will be able to infer the needed types.
+The compiler is able to infer the needed types here.

 ---